 The 2024 Cairns Show was a vibrant celebration of culture, innovation, and community, and we were thrilled to be a part of it.
 Barron River Redclaw, in collaboration with the Aquaponic Gardener, proudly sponsored the Bush Tucker Indigenous displays.
 Our aquaculture...

-Australia's rich and diverse agricultural landscape isn't just confined to land; it extends beneath the surface of its water bodies as well.
-One such captivating aquatic endeavor gaining traction is redclaw farming.
-Redclaw farming is a form of aquaculture that...
+Australia's rich and diverse agricultural landscape isn't just confined to land; A captivating aquatic endeavor gaining traction is redclaw farming.
+Redclaw farming is a form of aquaculture that focuses on cultivating freshwater crustaceans of the Cherax genus,...

 A Transformative Journey with SPROUTX: Growing Our Sustainable Redclaw Aquaculture For over 16 intensive weeks, the director of Barron River Redclaw and the Aquaponic Gardener participated in extensive mentorship training designed to help us grow our sustainable...